Today's Articles

 Born Patricia Louise Holte, she grew up singing in the Beulah Baptist Church Choir of southwest Philadelphia, Pennsylvania.
 She was born the second youngest child of Henry and Bertha Holte's three children and the next-to-youngest of five children overall.
 Her father was a railroad worker and club performer, and her mother was a domestic.
 Despite enjoying her childhood, LaBelle would later write in her memoirs, Don't Block the Blessings, that her parents' marriage was abusive.
 Shortly after her parent's divorce, when LaBelle was twelve, she was sexually molested by a family friend.

-After the group split in 1976, LaBelle began a successful solo career, starting with her critically acclaimed debut album, which included the career-defining song, "You Are My Friend".
+After the group split in 1976, LaBelle began a successful solo career, starting with her critically acclaimed debut album, which included the career-defining song "You Are My Friend".
 LaBelle became a mainstream solo star in 1984 following the success of the singles, "If Only You Knew", "New Attitude" and "Stir It Up", with the latter two crossing over to pop audiences and becoming radio staples.
-Less than two years later, in 1986, LaBelle scored with the number-one album, Winner in You and the number-one duet single, "On My Own", with Michael McDonald.
-LaBelle eventually won a 1992 Grammy for Best Female R&B Vocal Performance for her 1991 album, Burnin', followed by a second Grammy win for the live album, Live!
+Less than two years later, in 1986, LaBelle scored with the number-one album, Winner in You, and the number-one duet single, "On My Own", with Michael McDonald.
+LaBelle eventually won a 1992 Grammy for Best Female R&B Vocal Performance for her 1991 album, Burnin', followed by a second Grammy win for the live album Live!
 One Night Only.
 Her 1990s albums, Burnin', Gems (1994) and Flame (1997), continued her popularity with young R&B audiences throughout the decade.

-In 2015 her Patti's Sweet Potato Pie sold millions when a YouTube video praising the product went viral.
+In 2015, Patti's Sweet Potato Pie sold millions when a YouTube video praising the product went viral.
 As a result, over a 72-hour period, Walmart sold one pie every second.
 In a career that has spanned over seven different decades, she has sold more than 50 million records worldwide.
 LaBelle has been inducted into the Grammy Hall of Fame, the Hollywood Walk of Fame, and the Apollo Theater Hall of Fame.
 LaBelle was included in Rolling Stone on their list of 100 Greatest Singers.
-LaBelle is a dramatic soprano and is noted for her vocal power, range and emotive delivery.
+LaBelle is a dramatic soprano and is noted for her vocal power, range, and emotive delivery.

 To Become a Musician or Singer